harshrai214/star-wars-character-app/README.md

 - Skeleton and error states improve the user experience.
 - Fetches additional homeworld/species data only as needed to optimize API calls.

-## Submission

-Share this repository link with the interviewer once complete.

 ---